carlos-molina/helloWorldPowershellModule/README.md

 hello world in Powershell using a module

-To run the helloworldmodule I executed the following steps:
+To run the helloworldmodule I followed steps 1 to 6:

 ## 1) I started a Power shell session